simonhellsing/redo/SCHEMA_MIGRATION_GUIDE.md

 # Database Schema Migration Guide

 ## Overview
+This guide describes the **workspace_id** migration applied to the database.
+The original SQL file (`supabase-improved-schema-migration.sql`) has been removed from the repo; use this document to verify that your schema matches what the code expects and to create an equivalent migration inside Supabase if needed.

-This migration improves the database schema by adding explicit `workspace_id` columns to `customer_users` and `reports` tables, making workspace relationships explicit and improving query performance.
+The goal is to add explicit `workspace_id` columns to `customer_users` and `reports` tables, making workspace relationships explicit and improving query performance.

 ## Migration Steps

-### 1. Run the SQL Migration
+### 1. Apply the Workspace ID Migration

-Execute `supabase-improved-schema-migration.sql` in your Supabase SQL Editor.
-This will:
+Ensure your database has had the workspace ID migration applied.
+In practical terms, your schema and data should satisfy the following:
 - Add `workspace_id` to `customer_users` table
 - Add `workspace_id` to `reports` table
 - Populate existing data with workspace IDs